muzibhai/Training/README.md

 # Pre-requisites for the Training

 1. Please make sure you have a gmail account
-2. Please git registered with wwww.github.com
+2. Please get registered with wwww.github.com
 3. Keep visiting this page for further information